digital-solver/digital-solver/README.md

 🤖 Hey, I'm Kerr, the @digital-solver.
-At heart I'm a 'Solver': an entrepreneurial technologist, inventor, futurist, and innovator.
+At heart I'm a 'Solver': an entrepreneurial technologist, artificer, inventor, futurist, and innovator.
 I am driven by a passion for technology and business and a desire to explore the limitless potential of advanced technologies.

 🚀 With a strong background in tech startups and a deep fascination with the intersection of technology and business, I am constantly seeking out innovative ways to drive growth and value.
 My research into the potential for AI to be musically creative sparked a deeper interest in the business applications of advanced technologies.
 I have since dedicated myself to seeking out or building innovative and advanced solutions that address real-world problems and produce widespread value.